marcoroda/marcorodadevs/_tutos/2020-03-05-marcoroda-setup.md

 ---
 ```
 <p>&nbsp;</p>
 Now we create a *tutos.md* under the the root dir/ and tell jekyll lto render whatever is on under * _layouts/tuto.html*.
-On that html file we have a liquid template fetching and displaying all the tutos posts available.
+On that html file we have a liquid template fetching and displaying all the tutos available.

 # >> Host on github

-That's it, this is my Jekyll static website setup.
+## >> Create a Git Repo on Github
+Github makes it very easy to host our Static website.
+Create a github repository and under settings enable Github pages.
+Choose the branch from where the website is going to be built.
+## Set-up the local repo
+Set-up the git repo locally and set the remote.
+Git push the local repo and